Wendystraite/jotai-logger/README.md

 Just like promises, these transactions can be either pending, resolved, rejected or aborted.

-### Lifecycle Events

-The logger also tracks atom lifecycle events.

-When an atom is `mounted` this means that something is subscribed to its value.
-This is usually a React component using either `useAtom` or `useAtomValue` or the dependency of another mounted atom.
+### Mount and Unmount

-When an atom is `unmounted` this means that all subscriber are gone.
+When an atom is mounted or unmounted, you'll see logs like this:

 ```ts
 // Vanilla style : counter is mounted when calling store.sub